 The more preparation you can do in advance, the better your chances of reducing the damage.
 I believe there are 6 Plumbing Tips everyone should more or less know:

-1. How to turn off the water at the sink, toilet, and water main
+1. know How to turn off the water at the sink, toilet and water main

 If you’re having a leak, it is critical that you know how to turn off the water to prevent further damage.
 Make sure that you not only know where it is, but that you’ve also tried to close the water off to see if you can physically manage to turn the water off.

 Plumbing problems can escalate quickly, and if you already have debt or money management issues, this can exacerbate them.
 Taking a few precautionary measures now can help you avoid costly repairs later.
 No one wants to go further into debt over plumbing problems, that’s literally flushing money down the drain.